wso2-extensions/identity-outbound-auth-passwordPolicy/docs/config.md

 ## Enabling Email Notifications

-> This feature is only supported for IS versions 5.6.0 and above.
+> This feature is only supported for IS versions 5.6.0 .

 To enable email notifications you need [WSO2 IS Analytics](https://wso2.com/identity-and-access-management) Instance running alongside the WSO2 Identity Server.